venturadan/startup/notes.md

 	```
 42. What does this mean, from Aysnc slides: "Rule for using await: top level module function or called from an async function"
 43. Need to better understand promises, await, async and the instruction and slides need to better explain it all somehow
+44. What's YAML?
+45. What is the point of `next` function in middleware callback if it is just called as `next()`?
+	1. why don't all middleware pieces include `next()`?
+	2. why did the public path in the example note have to be explicit in the url?
+Caddy?
+46. understand web API stack

 ## Questions for Lee/Mark
 	2. dropped "changing root domain" from course?